-With the jaw skin loose, a few more touches with the knife will get you down to the nose.
-Once you're down past the bone and onto cartilage just cut through the cartilage and the skin will be off the carcass. (picture 14)
+With the jaw skin loose a few more touches with the knife will get you down to the nose, once you're down past the bone and onto cartilage just cut through the cartilage and the skin will be off the carcass.

 Time to put the fur on the stretcher.
-I'm going to go through the way I handle them to stretch on wire and Tom will give you instruction for stretching on boards as well as washing coyotes.
-With the fur clean and dry, put the fox on the beam.
-Reds will take very little fleshing, while some grays are fat enough they need scraped clean like a raccoon.
-Just look at the saddle area.
-If there's fat under the saddle, scrape the whole thing off.
-On all canines, start on the head.
-Scrape the thin red meat off the top of the head and trim it off at the ear butts.
-The face will turn fur out a whole lot easier with this meat gone.
-Trim any excess off the ear butts at the same time. (picture 15) On reds there's usually some fat under the part of the saddle right behind the shoulder blades, so scrape the heavy part of the saddle off until the fat is no longer under it and trim any tags of red meat off. (picture 16) Pull the skin up the beam and slide the skin down it with the point up a leg, armpit area up on top the beam.
-This is another area where fat will go down under the saddle a little ways.
-Scrape the saddle off until the fat is gone just like you did over the shoulders and do the same for the other leg. (picture 17)
+I'm going to go through the way I handle them to stretch on wire, Tom will give you instruction for stretching on boards as well as washing coyotes.
+With the fur clean and dry put the fox on the beam.
+Reds will take very little fleshing, some grays are fat enough they need scraped clean like a raccoon, just look at the saddle area, if there's fat under the saddle, scrape the whole thing off.
+On all canines start on the head.
+Scrape the thin red meat off the top of the head and trim it off at the ear butt's.
+The face will turn fur out a whole lot easier with this meat gone, trim any excess off the ear butt's at the same time.

+On reds there's usually some fat under the part of the saddle right behind the shoulder blades, scrape the heavy part of the saddle off until the fat is no longer under it and trim any tags of red meat off.
+Pull the skin up the beam and slide the skin down it with the point up a leg, armpit area up on top the beam.
+This is another area where fat will go down under the saddle a little ways; scrape the saddle off until the fat is gone just like you did over the shoulders, do the same for the other leg.

-The last place you'll find some fat is in the lower belly area.
-There are typically a couple pencil size lines of fat here.
-Also, scrape off any red meat along the back edge that might be there from skinning.
-As I said earlier, some gray fox might need fleshed completely, while some will be more like the red just described.
-Coyote are a different story - just plan on scraping them completely.
-Many coyote are heavy with fat and meat so scraping them clean will do a couple things.
-A big one is it makes them a whole lot easier to turn.
-Another thing is it makes the leather seem a lot lighter, making the coyote feel softer, and to me it makes the fur seem better with this soft feel instead of the stiff, board-like feel you get when they're not scraped.
-The hip area will be down to just membrane and won't want to scrape, so when you get to this point just trim it off at the skin line and leave the membrane on the skin.
+The last place you'll find some fat is in the lower belly area, there's typically a couple pencil size lines of fat here, also scrape off any red meat along the back edge that might be there from skinning.
+As I said earlier, some gray fox might need fleshed completely, some will be more like the red just described.
+Coyote are a different story, just plan on scraping them completely.

+Many coyote are heavy with fat and meat, scraping them clean will do a couple things, a big one is it makes them a whole lot easier to turn, another thing is it makes the leather seam a lot lighter, making the coyote feel softer, to me it makes the fur seem better with this soft feel instead of the stiff boardy feel you get when they're not scraped.
+The hip area will be down to just membrane and won't want to scrape, when you get to this point just trim it off at the skin line and leave the membrane on the skin.